Teamoreteateo/DSA2101-Project/Code.md

 tunes.
 Lastly, the difference in `acousticness` could indicate that Taylor Swift is also switching from commercial and electronic sounding songs to more acoustic songs.
-Moreover, scrutinising the violin plot of Acousticness also hints at polarisation.
+Moreover, scrutinising the violin plot of `acousticness` also hints at polarisation.
 There are two visible bulges in the plot, indicate two areas of high density.
 This means that Taylor’s songs which have acoustic elements likely do not have any electronic elements, vice versa, indicating her preference for keeping the two type of songs separate.
 These plots were great at hinting at potential large differences in musical features within Swift’s repertoire, but they do not give us any information about the trends of the features.
 We need a way to observe the changes in the highly variant features across time.
 Hence, we will be plotting `valence`, `acousticness`, `energy` and `danceability` in a line graph in the next part.

 ### b.
 How have the features we selected influenced Taylor Swift’s popularity?